simondilhas/practice_circle/docs/getting-started.md

 ## 5. Invite Others
 Download the [Postcard](https://www.canva.com/design/DAG1r-_0yEk/D-JzeWIXGkw9MK9sEsKKrQ/edit) and send it to someone you care about — maybe even by real mail.

+## 6. Contribute (Optional)
+Found something unclear?
+See a typo?
+Have an idea for improvement?
+Help shape these documents: [How to Contribute Changes](howto/organize/protocols/contribute_changes.md)
+No technical skills needed — we'll guide you through it.

 ---

-Once you’ve taken these first steps, explore any section that resonates with your current stage of practice.
+Once you've taken these first steps, explore any section that resonates with your current stage of practice.
 In The Practice Circle, understanding grows from experience — not the other way around.